metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

   // YAML
   "redhat.vscode-yaml"
   // cSpell:enable
 ]
 ```

 Now restart VSCode on your host system and under `Remote Explorer` in VSCode you'll find an option
 to open VSCode to remote host, once you connect select `WindowsFirewallRuleset` to be your default
 remote directory for connection.

-At this point you can run code on remote host in VSCode from your host either in a new VSCode window
+At this point you can run code on remote host in VSCode from your host either in a new VSCode
-or in same window.
+window or in same window.

+However to run scripts or functions which require elevation you'll need to run VSCode as
+Administrator and configure before mentioned steps for your Admin account on host system.

+### Debugging firewall

+Secondary aspect of debugging is auditing firewall rules and networking issues which may or may not
+be as cool or as easy as debugging code.

+First step is to get confortable with all the tools and methods described in
+[MonitoringFirewall.md](docs/MonitoringFirewall.md) which will help to monitor firewall.

+How do you proceed from that point on depends on firewall rules you're auditing or the kind of
+networking problems that you're trying to resolve.

 ## Commits and pull requests